Skip to main content?

 USINA CTAH

-In their built work, USINA Centro has participated in the planning and construction of more than 5,000 housing units plus community centers and schools throughout Brazil.
-The built work serves two functions: first, it provides the schools, homes and playgrounds that are unaddressed by the market.
-Secondly, it assists in the formulation of local advocacy organizations, providing visible, tangible evidence of the people’s power.
+Usina has participated in the planning and construction of more than 5,000 housing units and additionally, community centers, schools, and preschools in several Brazilian cities and rural land settlements, mostly in the states of São Paulo, Minas Gerais, and Paraná.
+The built work serves two functions: first, it provides the schools, homes, and playgrounds that are unaddressed by the market.
+Second, it assists in the formulation of local advocacy organizations, providing visible, tangible evidence of the people’s power.
+Usina has also participated in the development of urban planning projects, and slum urbanization, and aided in the formation and organization of cooperatives.

-Video production and advocacy is intertwined with the built projects; all are bent on changing conceptions of how and why the built environment exists the way that it does.
-They seek to move away from an individualistic and profit-driven motivation for construction and attempt to reverse the ‘logic of capital’ to produce a built environment that is more equitable and just.
+In recent years, Usina has extended its activity to include the visual arts by producing videos, exhibition projects, and popular education workshops — all of them linked directly or indirectly to its work in planning and constructing the inhabited environment.
+Video production and advocacy are intertwined with the built projects; all are bent on changing conceptions of how and why the built environment exists the way that it does.
+They seek to move away from an individualistic and profit-driven motivation for construction and attempt to reverse the “logic of capital” to produce a built environment that is more equitable and just.